apilytics/apilytics-infra/README.md

 - `apilytics-infra-user` IAM user whose access keys are used in this repo's pipelines.
 - `apilytics-smtp-user` IAM user and its SMTP credentials.
+- All human-accessed IAM users.
-- All human-accessed IAM users and all IAM access credentials.
+- All IAM access credentials.

 #### SES